apache/harmony-classlib/README.txt

 What's Next ?
 -------------

-The class libraries included in this contribution do not provide the full J2SE API.
+The class libraries do not provide the full J2SE
+API.
 Instead the included source is only a subset of the Java 1.4.2 API.

 In addition there is minimal support for the Java security framework.
-Users wishing to experiment with introducing JCE support to these class libraries are recommended to download the latest release of the Bouncy Castle Cryptography API and install the provider jar into the <EXTRACT_DIR>/Harmony/deploy/jre/lib/ext location.
+Users wishing to experiment with introducing JCE support to these class libraries are recommended to download the latest release of the Bouncy Castle Cryptography API and install the provider jar into the <EXTRACT_DIR>/deploy/jre/lib/ext location.
 See http://www.bouncycastle.org